-Turks tend to be lavish in selecting their gifts but do not expect gifts in return of equal value.
 Turks place great importance on gift exchanges.
-Australian woollen artefacts or office knickknacks are recommended.
-For women jewellery or decorative knickknacks.
+They tend to be lavish in selecting gifts but do not expect gifts in return of equal value.
+Australian woollen artefacts, jewellery or office knickknacks are recommended.

 TUVALU

 No set protocol.
 Australian practice is followed.